PeppeL-G/course-material/src/lectures/report-writing/README.md

 * ...

 ## Report structure
+Now that you have a basic understanding of what a project is, let's take a look at how we can write a report about one.

 Reports describing projects tends to be quite long.
-Therefore, we divide them into chapters, making them a bit more structured.
+Therefore we divide them into chapters, making them a bit more structured.
 But which chapters should we have?
 In which order should they be?
 There's no single correct answer to this, but let's go through an example of a good structure for a report.

 ### Chapter 1: Introduction
 The first chapter in the report should introduce the reader to the project.
 The reader does so far not know anything about your project, so the first thing you need to explain to the reader is which problem you try to solve and how you intend to solve it.